NaturalIntelligence/ads/README.md

 7. [fast-lorem-ipsum](https://www.npmjs.com/package/fast-lorem-ipsum)
 8. [detailed-xml-validator](https://www.npmjs.com/package/detailed-xml-validator)

 You can also be the part of this chain to promote some good open source projects on README of your open soure project.
+Please raise an issue to suggest your project name.
+You must be the author of that project.

+We also welcome your ideas about how we can make this initiative successful.

 ## How would it look like